International Student Services

 Career Services: Career Services partners with students on formulating their career goals, defining art market target(s), identifying internship opportunities to gain valuable skills and experience, and developing tools / strategies to themselves for target opportunities.
 We provide one-on-one counseling, workshops, alumni panels, and other programs / events for students to gain information about different career paths and opportunities to network with alumni.
 Career Services provides an internal portal to promote internship and job opportunities.

-Following successful completion of two consecutive semesters of the New York MA Program, you may apply for a third semester of elective study in London or Los Angeles.
+Following successful completion of two consecutive semesters of the New York MA Program, you may apply for a third semester of elective study in London.
 In addition, the third semester requires completion of a Master’s Project or Thesis.
 If you successfully complete the third semester option at a campus other than New York, you will receive an MA degree from SIA-New York.

 Our Student Body & Alumni